-Error File Name: File where stderr will be sent if output and error files are not split.
+Error File Name: File where stderr will be sent win be sent win be sent and error files are not split.
 Will be filled in automatically with the Job Name.
 Change to CWD: Always check.
 Will put log files in the directory from which you start your job (your current working directory).
 Join stderr & stdout: Recommend to check.
 Will put all program output into one file (named in "Log File Name").
 Send email notifications: Emails will be send when your job starts and ends.
 Email: Where notifications are sent.
 This can be any email account.